The Best 15 Restaurants in Vietnam: A Comprehensive Guide

 5. 7 Food Bridges (Hải Sản Khác), Da Nang

-7 Food Bridges (Hải Sản Khác) is located on a small street off Tran Phu Street.
-Their specialty is seafood, and they will even teach you how to cook it yourself!
-They also serve other types of seafood dishes; if you don’t like seafood, they have options.
-The restaurant itself is pretty big and has a modern feel, with large windows letting in lots of natural light.
-It’s not the cheapest, but it’s worth the price!
+7 Food Bridges (Hải Sản Khác) has a specialty in seafood and is located on a small street off Tran Phu Street.
+They also serve other types of seafood dishes; if you don’t like seafood, they have options that you can avail by looking at the menu.

-The best restaurant for bánh canh trần in Quy Nhon is Bánh Canh Trần.
-This popular dish is a Vietnamese noodle soup made with rice noodles and shrimp, pork, and mushrooms.
+When you are looking for the best Vietnamese noodle soup, simply visit Banh Canh Tran which is located in Quy Nhon.
 It’s served with fresh herbs, vegetables, and bean sprouts.
 The dish originated in the central region of Vietnam but has since spread across the country.
 Bánh Canh Trần serves theirs with crushed peanuts on top for a little extra crunch!

 7. Phở Lý Quốc Sư, Ho Chi Minh City

-This amazing restaurant in Vietnam is named as “Phở Lý Quốc Sư”. here are the details if you want to give them a try.
+This amazing restaurant in Vietnam is named “Phở Lý Quốc Sư”. here are the details if you want to give them a try.
+The restaurant has a pretty good reputation that you can analyze through reviews platforms such as Yelp and Foursquare.
+Its exact address, opening time, and menu are given below.

 Address: 94B Nguyen Du St, Tan Binh District, Ho Chi Minh City